Substra/substra-frontend/README.md

 `redis-cli`

-For testing and developing on the projet with true hot module replacement, run `yarn start`
+For testing and developing on the project with true hot module replacement, run `yarn start`
 Then head to `http://substra-frontend.owkin.xyz:3000/` `substra-backend.owkin.xyz` is important for working with same site cookie policy